-McLean is partnering with Stuart Katz, the CEO of TAL Tours and a longtime advocate for humanitarian, mental health, and environmental causes, to bring mental health education and anti-stigma programming to Israel.
+McLean has partnered with Stuart Katz, CEO of TAL Tours and a longtime advocate for humanitarian, mental health, and environmental causes, to bring mental health education and anti-stigma programming to Israel.

-“The problem of mental health stigma is worse in Israel than the U.S. because of the culture, the religion, and the ‘macho’ attitude,” Katz explained.
+“From my perspective, the problem of mental health stigma is worse in Israel than the U.S. because of the culture, the religion, and the ‘macho’ attitude,” Katz explained.
 However, he said that attitudes are shifting and enthusiasm for battling stigma is on the rise.

 “We are excited to see continued increased interest in addressing it, which is very positive,” he said.